England v South Africa: Ben Stokes & Toby Roland-Jones put hosts on top

 James Anderson then got in on the act, with Faf du Plessis lbw offering no stroke and Chris Morris, who earlier struggled with the ball, caught and bowled.

-Ben Stokes had a wafting Keshav Maharaj at first slip as South Africa faced the indignity of following-on before the close.
+Stokes had a wafting Keshav Maharaj caught at first slip as South Africa faced the indignity of following-on before the close.

 Temba Bavuma could have been given out caught off an inside edge from his first ball, delivered by Roland-Jones, but added 53 with Kagiso Rabada.